CliffracerMerchant/BootyCrate/app/src/main/java/com/cliffracertech/bootycrate/readme.md

 view contains all other custom views that don't fit into recyclerview.
 The main activity's UI elements, such as the ListActionBar and BottomAppBar, are located here.

-### viewmodel
-viewmodel contains all of the application's view models, along with state objects that contain non-persistent state that needs to be shared between view models, but which is not stored in the app's database (e.g. the current navigation state of the single activity.

 ### utils
 miscellaneous utility classes, objects, and functions.